refractionPOINT/lce_doc/docs/events-overview.md

   }
 }
 ```

+> API users may construct a tree from a single atom using these 2 endpoints:
+>
+> * [`/insight/:oid/:sid/:atom`](https://doc.limacharlie.io/docs/api/b3A6MjA1NjExOA-get-event-by-atom) - get event by atom
+> * [`/insight/:oid/:sid/:atom/children`](https://doc.limacharlie.io/docs/api/b3A6ODQzNTkzOA-get-children-of-atom) - get children of atom
+>
+> These can be called recursively on each event's `routing/parent` and/or child events to complete a full tree if required - this is how the tree view works in the Timeline of a sensor in the web application.

 The parent-child relationship serves to describe parent and child processes via the [`NEW_PROCESS`](events.md#NEW_PROCESS) or [`EXISTING_PROCESS`](events.md#EXISTING_PROCESS) events, but other types of events may also have parents.
 For example, on [`NETWORK_SUMMARY`](events.md#NETWORK_SUMMARY) events, the `parent` will be the process that generated the network connections.